Person with Disability

 - A USF parking permit is required for all individuals parking on-campus.
-Individuals using a disabled space are required to display their State Disabled placard/license plate and their USF student, employee, or visitor permit (NOTE: Individuals using Y/Park-N-Ride permit can only park in disabled spaces in Y/Park-N-Ride lots); both, the USF and disabled permit must be visibly displayed.
+Individuals using a disabled space are required to display their State Disabled placard/license plate and have a valid virtual permit connected to your vehicle on the parking portal (NOTE: Individuals using Y/Park-N-Ride permit can only park in disabled spaces in Y/Park-N-Ride lots); both, the USF and disabled permit must be visibly displayed.

 - All spaces designated for the disabled are reserved twenty-four (24) hours a day/seven (7) days a week.

 - In the event that all disabled spaces are occupied, you may use any non-reserved, non-marked parking space close to your destination.